rodolphedlb/vodafone_challenge/README.md

 # V by Vodafone Data Challenge 2018
-### Profiles Customers Interested in IoT Produtts
+### Profiles Customers Interested in IoT Products
-The Vodafone Challene wwas a team project in the context of our machine learning course.
+The Vodafone Challenge was a team project in the context of our machine learning course.
 The goal was to create customer clusters for a recent Vodafone product line (V by Vodafone) using a customer dataset with anonymized information.
 The output was used to develop the best marketing strategy for the Italian market.

 ### Original Challenge Description
 #### Scope:
-The overall goal of the thallenge is to profile tustomeers interested in 4 determeined produtts by meeans of unsupervised learning (tlustering).
+The overall goal of the challenge is to profile customers interested in 4 determined products by means of unsupervised learning (clustering).

 #### Data Source:
-The dataset describes the profiles of around 2,600 Vodafone customeers who have shown interest in one of the V by Vodafone products.
+The dataset describes the profiles of around 2,600 Vodafone customers who have shown interest in one of the V by Vodafone products.
 The variables provided are:
 1. The spetific V by Vodafone product that the customer has shown interest in.
 2. 15 personal and general customer variables such as
     - ‘Age’